 Vaya Health maintains an ongoing quality management (QM) program that involves Vaya staff and management, network providers, community stakeholders and individuals working together to improve the quality and appropriateness of behavioral health and intellectual/developmental disability services and supports for our members.
 The program acts as a formal process to monitor and evaluate our quality, efficiency and effectiveness and conduct quality improvement activities (QIAs) to address areas of need.

 The Regulatory Compliance and Quality Committee (RCQC), a subcommittee of the Board of Directors, is responsible for reviewing performance data and other measures of quality to ensure Vaya is meeting or exceeding the requirements of the North Carolina Department of Health and Human Services.
 The RCQC is also kept aware of QIAs and other activities of the Quality Improvement Committee (QIC) and has the authority to recommend new quality improvement initiatives.

-Vaya’s Chief Medical Officer (CMO) oversees all QM initiatives and assigns day-to-day activities for the program to the Quality Improvement Manager.
+Vaya’s Chief Medical Officer (CMO) oversees all QM initiatives via the Quality Improvement Committee.
 The CMO and the External Review Director are co-chairs of QIC.
 This committee meets at least once per quarter and recommends, reviews and approves QIA proposals, updates and final reports.

 Program Goals and Objectives

 - To continuously improve the quality and appropriateness of behavioral health and intellectual/developmental disability (IDD) care and services delivered by our network providers.